awsdocs/incident-manager-user-guide/doc_source/incident-lifecycle.md

 + Automatically run scripts
 + Manage AWS CloudFormation resources

-For more information about the supported action types, see [Systems Manager Automation actions reference](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-actions.html)\.
+For more information about the supported action types, see [Systems Manager Automation actions reference](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-actions.html) in the *AWS Systems Manager User Guide*\.

-The *timeline tab* shows what actions have been taken\.
+The **Timeline** tab shows what actions have been taken\.
 The timeline records each with a timestamp and automatically created details\.
 To add custom events to the timeline, see the [Timeline](tracking-details.md#tracking-details-timeline) section in the *Incident details* page of this user guide\.

-The *metrics tab* shows automatically populated metrics and manually added metrics\.
+The **Metrics** tab shows automatically populated metrics and manually added metrics\.
 This view provides valuable information into the activities of your application during an incident\.

 Using *chat channels*, through AWS Chatbot, you can directly interact with your incident\.
 Using AWS Chatbot you can use any Incident Manager API action in the configured chat channel\.
 Update the title and description while you resolve the incident directly from the chat channel\.
-For more information about the commands available, see the [AWS Systems Manager Incident Manager API Reference](https://docs.aws.amazon.com/incident-manager/latest/APIReference/Welcome.html)\.
+For more information about the commands available, see the *[AWS Systems Manager Incident Manager API Reference](https://docs.aws.amazon.com/incident-manager/latest/APIReference/Welcome.html)*\.

 ## Post\-incident analysis<a name="lifecycle-post-incident-analysis"></a>